blowmage/minitestbook/ch2-tdd-cycle.md

     end
 {hello_world.rb}

-Okay, 'et's rerun the tests and see if that helps:
+Okay, let's rerun the tests and see if that helps:

     $ ruby -r minitest/autorun hello_world.rb
     Run options: --seed 17455